admiraldonkey/didit-reddit-upvote-example/README.md

 4. Create the database schema by running the SQL commands in `schema.sql` in your database (eg. by running the commands in Supabase Query Editor)
 5. Run `npm run dev` to start the development server
 6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the site
+7. Once deployed, be sure to update the homepage and callback URLs to the deployed site in your GitHub App settings.

 ## Potential future features